-Each team is required to present one of the two case studies.
+Each team is required to present one of the three case studies of your choice.
 Your team can choose which case study to present.
 The case study presentation accounts for 10% of your final grade.
-You have 15 minutes to present your case analysis and 5 minutes to answer the questions.
+You have 20 minutes to present your case analysis and 5 minutes to answer the questions.
+The case study presentations will be held in class.

-Midterm Exam
+Midterm